fanmeix/creative-theme-jekyll/README.md

 # Project Structure:
 - The project is organized into the following files and directories:
-* index.html: The main HTML file that structures the website content.
 * style.css: The stylesheet that defines the website's design and layout.
 * script.js: The JavaScript file that handles interactivity and dynamic elements.
-* assets/: A directory for images and other media used throughout the website.
-* README.md: The user documentation file.
+* README.md: The design documentation file.

 # Guiding Principles:
 - Simplicity: nothing fancy is needed for a personal website (for a boring academic).
 The point is that people get to find information about me, what I do, and easy access to my research.